We are back with a rather important addition to Kate’s Calendar and a look at one of Kate’s favorite fabrics.

 Sandringham Church is considered to be one of the finest carrstone buildings in existence, and dates back in its present form to the 16th century.

 Readers are familiar with the church; it is where HM, the Duke of Edinburgh and other royals attend Christmas services.
-Below we see the Duchess walking to Christmas services in 2011 with Princesses Beatrice and Eugenie.

 It isn’t just Christmas Day when members of the royal family are seen at the historic church; it is Queen Elizabeth and Prince Philip’s parish church when they are at Sandringham.
 Below we see HM following services this February at St. Mary Magdalene.